mcmire/delayed_job_web/README.markdown

 About this Fork
 ===============

-This fork by @mcmire adds Rails 2.x support, and also removes the "enqueued" tab from the UI (because I didn't see a need for it).
+This fork by [@mcmire][2] adds Rails 2.x support, and also removes the "enqueued" tab from the UI (because I didn't see a need for it).
 I also updated the README below.

 ---